MinerForStone/TI-84-polar/README.md

 * Square
 * Multiplicative Inverse (x^-1)
 * Scientific Notation (EE; takes the first argument as the value and the second as the exponent of 10)
-* Magnitude as Angle (press the "cos" key to replace the angle of the first argument with the magnitude of the second)
+* Magnitude as Angle (press the "cos" key to replace the angle of the first argument with the real component of the second)
 * Store/Recall